Zaporizhzhia Polytechnic National University: Russian Empire

 Zaporizhzhia Polytechnic National University started in 1900 as a seven-year mechanical technical vocational college, preparing technic-mechanics specialists.
 Simultaneously with the educational work, the construction of the main premises was carried out.
 Very quickly the main three-storied building was built.
 The educational building housed classrooms, physics and mechanical offices, laboratories, an assembly hall, and a store selling ready-made products.

 By the end of its first decade, 240 students could attend simultaneously.
 Graduates from the college successfully worked at machine-construction enterprises promoting the rise of the colleges' reputation.
-It was considered to be one of the best not only in the Ukraine, but across Europe.
+It was considered to be one of the best not only in Ukraine, but across Europe.

 USSR

 In 1920 the college was reorganized into Zaporizhzhia Industrial Technical School with a four year curriculum.
 From November 1922 to 1930 the industrial school was the educational enterprise training engineer-mechanics for agricultural machine construction and general machine construction.
 Many graduates became leading industrial specialists and statesmen.
 In 1930 the technical school was reorganized into Zaporizhzhya Agricultural Engineering Institute training specialists in four subjects: tractor and agricultural engineering, metal treatment and foundry.

 In the 10 years before the start of World War II, 782 people got engineering diplomas and worked at Zaporizhzhia plants.
 During the war, more than 500 students and lecturers went to the front, 52 people studied at the artillery academy named after F.E.
 Dzerzhinsky, 30 people finished accelerated courses of armored academy.
 More than 300 students and lecturers were awarded State orders and medals.
 More than 50 graduates of the technical school did not return from the front.

-After the liberation of Zaporizhia from the German-fascist invaders in 1944, the Zaporizhia Automechanic Institute was organized and three years later it became Zaporizhzhia Agricultural Engineering Institute, until 1957 when it was renamed Zaporizhzhia Machine Construction Institute (ZMI).
+After the liberation of Zaporizhia from German occupation in 1944, the Zaporizhia Automechanic Institute was organized and three years later it became Zaporizhzhia Agricultural Engineering Institute, until 1957 when it was renamed Zaporizhzhia Machine Construction Institute (ZMI).
 In 1980 ZMI received the Badge of Honor for the preparation of highly qualified professionals.
 Between 1930-1990 institute prepared 40,000 engineers, including 825 for foreign countries.

 Ukraine

 Zaporizhzhia State Technical University was created by a Cabinet of Ministers of Ukraine decision dated 20 April 1994.
-In August 2001 according to Ukrainian President's Decree ZSTU was awarded the status of a National institution.

-During 2006-2007 separate structural units: Berdyansk machine construction college, Tokmak mechanical school, Zaporizhzhia college of radio electronics, Zaporizhzhia electrotechnical college and Humanitarian college entered the university.
+In August 2001, according to Ukrainian President's Decree ZSTU was awarded the status of a National institution.
+During 2006-2007, separate structural units: Berdyansk machine construction college, Tokmak mechanical school, Zaporizhzhia college of radio electronics, Zaporizhzhia electrotechnical college and Humanitarian college entered the university.